 Flexibility makes packaging machines for milk product future-proof.

 As a producer of private label products, Promelca wanted to invest in strong and full automation, and to be sure at the same time that it would continue to be profitable when the preferences and requirements of customers change.
 Avercon developed an extremely flexible packaging machine to meet this need.
+By making the right choices, the profitability of the investment in the long term is guaranteed.

 Promelca produces milk powder that is packaged in bags and was looking for a machine to package these bags after production outside of the hygienic zone.
 The challenge was that the bags could change in relation to dimensions and print.
 The dimensions of the boxes are not defined either.